CERTCC/Vultron/docs/index.md

 Vultron is a collection of ideas, models, code, and work in progress, and is not yet ready for production use.

-## How this documentation is organized

 !!! warning "Work in progress"

     We are currently working on the documentation of the Vultron CVD Protocol.
-    Our intent is to follow the [Diátaxis Framework](https://diataxis.fr/).
     This documentation is a work in progress and is not yet complete.
     Our focus so far is on the Understanding Vultron section, which describes the protocol in detail.

+## How this documentation is organized

 !!! tip "Learning About Vultron"